galamo/ms_rest_api/readme.md

 4. open browser and browse to: `http://localhost:4100/vacations`

 ## EX - Expose Hacker flows

 1. Create new entry point - POST /login { user: "string", password:"string" }
 2. Create new consumer called securityConsumer
 3. Try to validate if the user has wrong in his password for at least 3 times - send a security message over RMQ to the securityConsumer
 4. the consumer will write the name of the user name and the timestamp when someone tried to break his account into a file.

+## Ex -

+1. Check if the user that connected its You, if its you print ( you are now connected )
+2. Set colors to your messages:

+- your messages will be in green ( no need user name )
+- other users messages will be in red

+3. Go over angular game socket